zhatin/spring-boot-memcached-demo-java/README.md

     ./gradlew test

 ## Running with Docker

-Build a Docker image for the demo application by running:
+Build a demo application by running:

-    ./gradlew clean buildDocker
+    ./gradlew clean build

-This will create the `sb-memcached-demo` Docker image in your machine's local Docker image registry.
+This will create the executable application JAR `spring-boot-memcached-demo-java-0.0.1-SNAPSHOT.jar`.
-To start a memcached server and the demo application, run:
+To start a Memcached server and the demo application, run:

-    docker-compose -f src/main/docker/docker-compose.yml up -d
+    docker-compose up -d

 You should now be able to access REST endpoints e.g.